gjmckinney/GTscore/README.md

 ## Adjusting Read Counts

-This step is optional and requires that read correction factors were included in the primer probe file.
+This step is optional, but if run it does require that read correction factors were included in the primer probe file.
+If the primer probe file did not inlcude correction factors this step will generate errors.

 Some loci may have alleles that amplify unevenly which can result in allele ratios deviating from expectations.
 This can be due to allele-specific differences in amplification efficiency, amplification of off-target sequence that is counted towards one allele but not the other, or if the locus is a diverged duplicate (tetraploid but inherited disomically, and only one copy has a variant SNP).

 One method of dealing with this is to adjust the read counts to account for this uneven amplification and bring the allele reads back to